top of page

 A More Complete Understanding of Health

-When we recognise that emotions have an energy cost, everything starts to make sense:
+When we recognize that emotions have an energy cost, everything starts to make sense:

 • Why symptoms flare during stress